kstenerud/compact-float/compact-float-specification.md

 Compact float format is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.

-Compact float can store all of the kinds of values that the IEEE754 decimal types can, without data loss:
+Compact float format can store the same special values that the IEEE754 decimal types can:

 * ±0
 * ±infinity
 * Signaling and quiet NaNs